Second Amendment to the United States Constitution: Meaning of "the right of the People"

 Justice Antonin Scalia, writing for the majority in Heller, stated:

 Scalia further specifies who holds this right:

 An earlier case, United States v.
 Verdugo-Urquidez (1990), dealt with nonresident aliens and the Fourth Amendment, but led to a discussion of who are "the People" when referred to elsewhere in the Constitution:

 According to the majority in Heller, there were several different reasons for this amendment, and protecting militias was only one of them; if protecting militias had been the only reason then the amendment could have instead referred to "the right of the militia to keep and bear arms" instead of "the right of the people to keep and bear arms".

 Meaning of "keep and bear arms"

 In Heller the majority rejected the view that the term "to bear arms" implies only the military use of arms:

 In a dissent, joined by justices Souter, Ginsburg, and Breyer, Justice Stevens said:

 A May 2018 analysis by Dennis Baron contradicted the majority opinion:

-A search of Brigham Young University's new online Corpus of Founding Era American English, with more than 95,000 texts and 138 million words, yields 281 instances of the phrase "bear arms".
-BYU's Corpus of Early Modern English, with 40,000 texts and close to 1.3 billion words, shows 1,572 instances of the phrase.
-Subtracting about 350 duplicate matches, that leaves about 1,500 separate occurrences of "bear arms" in the 17th and 18th centuries, and only a handful don't refer to war, soldiering or organized, armed action.
-These databases confirm that the natural meaning of "bear arms" in the framers' day was military.

 A paper from 2008 found that before 1820, the use of the phrase "bear arms" was commonly used in a civilian context, such as hunting and personal self-defense, in both American and British law.
 One scholar suggests that the right to "keep and bear arms" further includes a right to privately manufacture firearms.

+Analysis of grammar and syntax

+The Second Amendment is viewed by scholars as divided into two clauses, a prefatory clause, and an operative clause.

+The prefatory clause includes the text: